 The cause for this confusion is a version of the logical fallacy cum hoc ergo propter hoc (Correlation proves causation).
-That is, if A occurs in correlation with B, then A causes B. This is a very common logical fallacy, and you’ll see it used in all sorts of debates.
-How it relates in terms of perspective in photography is such:
+That is, if A occurs in correlation with B, then A causes B. How it relates in terms of perspective in photography is such:

 Photographers see that for the framing of an image they have in mind, the compression of the scene becomes more pronounced the longer the focal length that is used.
 Therefore, they assume that the longer focal lengths cause the compressed perspective.

 However, there is a big difference between using certain focal lengths to get an image that has the perspective you want and those lenses causing the change in perspective.
 In fact, the focal length and field of view have no impact whatsoever on the change in perspective.

 So, if it isn’t focal length that changes perspective, nor even field of view…what is it?
 Well, there is a factor C that is the cause for the correlation of perspective and focal length:

 The perspective in a photograph is 100%, completely dependent on the photographer’s physical distance between them and their subject.
 That’s it.
 Not the lens, not the format, nothing but the distance.